Joey-pb/FrontierCompanion/frontierCompanion-android/README.md

 The **Explore** section provides an interactive view of the museum.

 - **Locating Exhibits**: Red markers represent different exhibits across the grounds.
-- **Your Location**: If you grant location permissions, when at the museum, you can see your current position on the map, making it easy to find nearby sites.
+- **Your Location**: When location permissions are granted, while at the museum, your current position on the map is visible, making it easy to find nearby sites.
-- **Quick View**: Tap on any red marker to see a summary of the exhibit in a bottom sheet.
+- **Exhibit Details**: Tap on any red marker to see a summary of the exhibit in a bottom sheet.
 This includes:
   - The exhibit's name.
   - A brief description.
   - A preview image.